 Figure~\ref{fig.rho} provides some examples of values of the effective spectral radius of EuSN, computed considering reservoirs with $N = 100$ neurons, varying $\varepsilon$ and $\gamma$ between $10^{-10}$ and $10^{-1}$, and for different values of $\omega_{r}$ varying from $0.001$ to $1$ (with resulting values of $\rho(\Wh)$ ranging from $\approx 0.015$ to $\approx 15$).
 For every configuration, the reported values are computed by averaging over 3 repetitions, following the reservoir initialization process described in Section~\ref{sec.model}.
 Results confirm that the effective spectral radius is restricted to values $\approx 1$ in all the configurations, with a few exceptions, represented by the largest values of $\varepsilon$ and $\omega_{r}$.

 We now extend our analysis to conditions that include non-zero input signals.
 To this end, we find it useful to consider the spectrum of (pseudo) local Lyapunov exponents (LLEs) \cite{bailey1996, abarbanel1992local} of the reservoir.
+An $N$-dimensional system has $N$ LLEs, denoted as $LLE_1, \ldots, LLE_N$.
 These quantities provide a measure of the sensitivity of the system to small perturbations of the state trajectories, characterizing the dynamical behavior locally to the state evolved over time.
 In particular, the maximum local Lyapunov exponent (MLLE) is a useful indicator of the regime of the reservoir dynamics \cite{Verstraeten2007,Verstraeten2009,Bianchi2016} : values $>0$ indicate unstable dynamics, values $< 0$ denote stable dynamics, while the condition of $MLLE = 0$ corresponds to a \emph{critical} condition of transition between stability and instability, often referred to as the \emph{edge of stability} (or the edge of chaos).
-In the RC literature, it has been observed that reservoir systems operating at the edge of stability develop richer dynamics and often result in higher performance in applications \cite{Gallicchio2018Lyapunov, legenstein2007edge, legenstein2007makes, bertschinger2004real, Boedecker2012}.
-Studying the LLEs, here we show that the behavior of the reservoir of EuSNs is naturally biased towards such a critical regime.
-Specifically, in the following Proposition~\ref{th.proposition2} we state that all the LLEs are confined to a neighborhood of $0$.
+In the RC literature, it has been observed that reservoir systems operating at the edge of stability develop richer dynamics and often result in higher performance in applications \cite{gallicchio2018local, legenstein2007makes, Boedecker2012}.
+For the case of EuSN, we can find interesting bounds for all the LLEs (hence also for the MLLE), as stated by the following Proposition~\ref{th.proposition2}.

-\begin{proposition} Let us consider an EuSN whose reservoir dynamics are ruled by the state transition function in eq. \ref{eq.F}, where both $\varepsilon$ and $\gamma$ are small positive scalars.
+\begin{proposition} Let us consider an EuSN whose reservoir dynamics are ruled by the state transition function in eq. \ref{eq.F}, with step size $\varepsilon$, diffusion coefficient $\gamma$, and reservoir weight matrix $\Wh$.
 The LLEs of the reservoir satisfy the following condition: